Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Results

 As a summary of our results, Table~\ref{tab:optimal} shows the optimal (algorithm, scheme) combination for each application benchmark under two different metrics of interest: the computation time ($\tau_{\mathrm{total}} \times d$) and the space-time footprint ($n_{\mathrm{total}} \times \tau_{\mathrm{total}} \times d^3$).
 According to these results, QSP with SPBC yielded the lowest space-time footprints for all applications except for $\mathrm{\alpha-RuCl_3}$, for which Trotterization with the `direct' scheme was found to be optimal.
 On the other hand, the `direct' scheme yielded the lower computation time for all applications, although the optimal choice of quantum algorithm in this case appears to be application-dependent.
-While these high-level results are interesting on their own, a more detailed breakdown will allow us to gain greater insight\footnote{See Appendix~\ref{sec:tables} for tables detailing the fault-tolerant resource estimates (FTRE) under discussion in this section.}.
+While these high-level results are interesting on their own, a more detailed breakdown will allow us to gain greater insight\footnote{Tables~\ref{tab:FTRE1} and~\ref{tab:FTRE2} in Appendix~\ref{sec:tables} contain the full fault-tolerant resource estimates (FTRE) under discussion in this section}.